 Yoga: the best exercise regimen

-It was only around three years ago, that I felt I needed to include a proper exercise regimen that would not further burn my calories, but help tone my body and help build some muscles.
+It was only around three years ago, I decided to include a proper exercise regimen that would not further burn my calories, but help tone my body and help build some muscles.
 And, the best way to attain that, I felt, was through Yoga.

 Yoga helped me understand my body.
 The areas that were flexible and also those that weren’t, and the aches and pains when I bent forward or backwards.
 Regular practice helped increase the flexibility in a body that had not had any kind of exercise for a long time.